Introduction

 Three principle ways are used to prepared toxic medicines:

 - Washing or Soaking: plant parts, typically root slices can be soaked in water to wash away some of the toxic compounds.
-In India, toxic medicines are often hung in a bag in a boiling liquid such as milk.
+In India, some toxic medicines are steeped in Cow Urine.
+Another method of processing in India, involves hanging toxic medicines in a bag in a boiling liquid such as milk.
 This is a combination of heating and washing.

 - Heat: Heat is often used to denature toxic elements such as alkaloids.
 Prolonged boiling in water such as is done with Aconite or scorching in hot sand as is done with Nux Vomica are examples.
 This process denatures or destroys toxic alkaloids.